-10. In addition to the removal of the Split Sites policy and update to the Growth and Falling rolls fund policies, minor housekeeping changes have been made to all of the policies.
-The housekeeping is primarily around updated links to Department for Education (DfE) guidance, and updated examples to reflect current values of basic entitlement (AWPU) funding for instance.
+- 20. Minor housekeeping changes have been made to all of the policies.
+The housekeeping is primarily around updated links to Department for Education (DfE) guidance, and updated examples to reflect current values of basic entitlement (AWPU) funding for instance. - 21.
+The Isle of Wight Scheme for Financing Schools was last reviewed at the July 2024 Schools Forum.
+There is potential for a DfE update on requirements during 2025/26 financial year and if this happens, consideration of an in-year update to the scheme will take place depending on DfE mandatory instruction.